ArtifactDB/SewerRat/README.md

 - For `"text"`, SewerRat searches on the text (i.e., any string property) in the metadata file.
   The search clause should contain the following additional properties:
   - `text`, the search string.
-    We use an adaptation of the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer) to process all strings in the metadata files, i.e., strings are split into tokens at any character that is not a Unicode letter/number or a dash.
-    The same process is applied to the string in `text`.
+    The tokenization process described [above](#indexing-in-detail) is applied to this string to create tokens.
-    All tokens in `text` must match to a token in the metadata file in order for that file to be considered a match.
+    All tokens in `text` must be present in the metadata file in order for that file to be considered a match.
   - (optional) `field`, the name of the metadata property to be matched.
     Matches to tokens are only considered within the named property.
     Properties of nested objects can be specified via `.`-delimited names, e.g., `authors.first`.